Are you looking for the best alternatives to the Jetpack plugin?

-There’s also a premium version of the plugin available that gives you additional features like conditional logic forms, file uploads, additional form templates, user registration and management, and more.
+There’s also a premium version of the plugin that gives you additional features like conditional logic forms, file uploads, additional form templates, user registration and management, and more.

-For more details, see our step by step guide on how to create a contact form in WordPress.
+For more details, see our step-by-step guide on how to create a contact form in WordPress.

 Jetpack offers limited SEO functionality, even for users on paid plans.
 You will need one of the paid plans to access all of Jetpack’s search engine optimization features.

-The free All in One SEO plugin gives you complete WordPress SEO tools, including XML sitemaps, rich snippets, SEO preview, content analysis, and more.
+While the free All in One SEO plugin gives you complete WordPress SEO tools, including XML sitemaps, rich snippets, SEO preview, content analysis, and more.

 The premium version of AIOSEO gives you access to more advanced SEO tools, image SEO, local SEO, WooCommerce SEO, and more.

-For complete step by step setup instructions, see our guide on how to install and set up the AIOSEO plugin.
+For complete step-by-step setup instructions, see our guide on how to install and set up the AIOSEO plugin.

 Jetpack comes with a built-in stats module.
 However, it’s nowhere near as powerful as Google Analytics.

-If you want Google Analytics integration in Jetpack you have to upgrade to the Security or Complete plans.
+If you want Google Analytics integration in Jetpack, you have to upgrade to the Security or Complete plans.

 There’s also a free version of the plugin available that lets you effortlessly add Google Analytics data to WordPress.